Don Penza

 Donald Francis Penza (February 4, 1932 – April 8, 1989) was an American football player, coach, and politician.

-Playing career
+Education and playing career

 Born in Kenosha, Wisconsin, Penza attended St. Catherine's High School and was a graduate of the class of 1950.
 He was three-year football letterman.
 He went on to study at the University of Notre Dame, where he captained the 1953 Notre Dame Fighting Irish football team.
 Legendary coach Frank Leahy called him "the best captain I’ve ever had.”
 He was also a member of the 1953 College Football All-America Team.
 From 1954 to 1956, he served in the United States Marine Corps as company commander with the rank of First Lieutenant and played for the football for the Quantico Devil Dogs.
-In the 1954 NFL Draft, he was the taken as the 211th pick by the Pittsburgh Steelers but only played in two exhibitions before a knee injury ended his pro career.
+In the 1954 NFL draft, he was the taken as the 211th pick by the Pittsburgh Steelers but only played in two exhibitions before a knee injury ended his pro career.